dcsil/lexislabs/product_research/use_cases.md

 ### User interaction

 The user is shown a button to begin mic input and instructions to read aloud a displayed text in their target learning language (e.g. a short story).
-Upon pressing the button and beginning reading, pronunciation feedback for read sentences will be displayed incrementally.
-The user can click on feedback items for more detailed or graphical explanations of their errors.
+The user will be able to select a sentence to read.
+There will also be a progress bar for the number of sentences read, out of the total number in the passage.
+Upon pressing the button and completing the reading of the selected sentence, pronunciation feedback will be displayed by highlighting mispronounced words, along with providing a button to view the aggregated summary based on the feedback on the latest attempts of each sentence, from which the user will also be able to navigate to the feedback on older attempts.
+The user can click on feedback items for more detailed or graphical explanations of their pronunciation errors.
+This will include the option to listen to an ideal pronounciation of the mispronounced words, which would take the form of an audio clip.

+There will be a screen for importing text, either by copy-pasting it into a text field or from a file.
+The user will also be able to view their reading karaoke history, which will be searchable using various metrics.
+The user will be able to view the detailed feedback they received for any attempt in their history.
+Additionally, users' history will be linked to their accounts, allowing for login, password management, and account deletion.

+The UI will be available in multiple languages.

 ### Technical implementation

-The backend app will retrieve a short text in the user's target language either from our Postgres DB or by requesting a generated text from Cohere's Aya LLM, which factors in the user's previous assessments and level of proficiency.
-The frontend app will inject the text into the appropriate visual element.
+The texts that users import or generate will be stored in the Postgres DB.
+If these texts are not already cached on the frontend, they will be retrieved from the backend as needed.

-Upon beginning mic input, the user's speech is streamed to the backend, which streams it to the Azure Speech AI Pronunciation Assessment API.
+Upon finishing mic input, the user's recording is sent to the backend and then to the Azure Speech AI Pronunciation Assessment API.
 The reference text is also sent to Azure.
-As feedback is returned from Azure, the backend will forward the updated scores and incremental feedback for the frontend to display.
+As feedback is returned from Azure, the backend will forward the updated scores and feedback for the frontend to display.
+Ideal pronunciation of each mispronounced word can be retrieved from the Forvo API.

-When the user closes the app or exits the assessment, the frontend notifies the backend to persist parts of the assessment (e.g. fluency score, incorrectly pronounced words) to the user's profile in the DB.
+Text importing will involve sending the copy-pasted or imported text to the backend to be stored in the database.
+The history will be maintained as a table of relevant feedback details for each attempt, and it will be cached on the frontend for easier searching.

+Internationalization would be a matter of designing the frontend architecture with that in mind, meaning no hardcoded text strings, etc.

 ### UI sketch